-Before coming to NTU, I worked at the NICT Language Infrastructure Group in Japan.
+Before coming to NTU, I worked at the NICT Information Analysis Laboratory (then the Language Infrastructure Group) in Japan.
 I was mainly involved in creating linguistic resources, such as a Japanese Treebank and WordNet.
 Before NICT, I worked at NTT mainly on Machine Translation.

 Other Web Pages: NTU Academic Profile, Linguist List, DELPH-IN Wiki, Launchpad, Wikipedia.